-Chapter One

-WHO IS AN ADDICT?
+Chapter One WHO IS AN ADDICT?

 Most of us do not have to think twice about this question.
 WE KNOW!
-Our whole life and thinking is centered in drugs in one form or another, the getting and using and finding ways and means to get more.
-We use to live and live to use.
-Very simply an addict is a man or woman whose life is controlled by drugs.
+Our whole life and thinking was centered in drugs in one form or another; the getting and using and finding ways and means to get more.
+We lived to use and used to live.
+Very simply, an addict is a person whose life is controlled by drugs.
 We are people in the grip of a continuing and progressive illness whose ends are always the same: jails, institutions and death.